Pub-Style Shepherd’s Pie

 with White Cheddar & Thyme Mashed Potatoes

-No matter the weather, we firmly believe that there’s nothing better than homey, comforting classics that warm you from the inside out.
+No matter the weather, is there anything better than homey, comforting classics that warm you from the inside out?
 If you wholeheartedly agree, look no further!
 Enter: our chefs’ ode to the classic shepherd’s pie.
-The base is a rich, tomatoey beef filling chock-full of fresh veggies and herbs.
+The base is a rich, tomatoey beef filling chock full of fresh veggies and herbs.
 On top, swoops of creamy, thyme-flecked mashed potatoes are sprinkled with sharp white cheddar, then broiled to create an irresistibly cheesy crust.
-It all bakes up in one dish, making it easy as... well, you know!
+It all bakes up in one dish, making it easy as...well, you get it!